innipie/Travel-Suggestor-MiniZinc/README.md

 # Version 2
 Addition of the constraints that certain places cannot be visited on the same day.
 # Version 3
 There is a list of hotels to visit.
-Each hotel has its rating and cost.
-Given he constraint of your budget you can choose which hotels you can stay in.
+Each hotel has its cost.
+Given the constraint of your budget you can choose which hotels you can stay in.